robmisasi/eslint-plugin-headers/docs/rules/header-presence.md

-While there are several rules that enforce the existence of headers in source files, these often conflict with tools that use or add preprocessor directives or pragmas embedded in these comments.
+While there are several rules that enforce the existence of headers in source files, these often conflict with tools that use or add preprocessor directives or pragmas embedded in these comments (e.g. jest).
 This rule exists to enforce the existence of specific header content while maintaining these directives.

 ## Rule Details

-This rule allows developers to enforce the presence of common header content (e.g. copyright information) while allowing additional content to be included in the same comment block.
+This rule allows developers to enforce the presence of common header content (e.g. copyright information) while preserving pragma expressions included in the same comment block.

 Examples of **incorrect** code for this rule: